lukechen526/Kavalan_Management_System/README.rst

 Introduction
 #############
 Kavalan Management System is a Enterprise Resource Planning (ERP_) application suite designed to facilitate the business processes at small- to medium-size firms.
-It is currently being developed with the support of `Wu-Fu Laboratories, Ltd`_
+It is currently being developed with the support of `Wu-Fu Laboratories, Ltd`_.
+The system aims to be `PIC/S`_ compliant.

 Sub-systems
 ###########